dbaltor/eks-iac/README.md

 ## Installing ArgoCD Vault Plugin

 I've selected AVP because:
 - it doesn't require developers to manually encript secrets, such as:
  *Sealed Secrets* and *SOPs*
-- it doesn't require installing additional components in the cluster, such as:
+- it doesn't require installing additional components to the cluster, such as:
   *ExternalSecrets* and *Secrets Store CSI Driver*
 - it supports different external management solutions (a.k.a. backends).
 I've picked AWS Secrets Manager.